aerobus-open-source/aerobus/README.md

 It defines some concepts, such a Ring, IntegralDomain or Field which can be used to construct the field of fractions of a Ring, polynomials with coefficients in such a set or rational fractions, all at compile time.

-It allows definition of polynomials over any discrete integral domain (and therefor the corresponding field of fractions), as long as your Ring implementation satisfies the IsIntegralDomain concept.
+It allows definition of polynomials over any discrete integral domain (and therefore the corresponding field of fractions), as long as your Ring implementation satisfies the IsIntegralDomain concept.

 It provides definition for Integers (32 or 64 bits) as types, therefore rationals (field of fractions) and modular arithmetic (Z/pZ).
 Polynomial with integer or rational coefficients are exposed as types, and so are rational fractions (field of fractions of polynomials).